AndrewDanilov/yii2-signup/README.md

 rm -rf tmp-dir
 ```

-Check up _todos_ in code, to adopt template to your app realization.
+Check up _todos_ in code, to adapt template to your app realization.

 Then use frontend/SignupController.php as usual controller.